mkraposhin/opensdn-forwarder-basic-tutorial/tutorial.md

 container **cont1**:
         ping -n 10.1.1.22

-It is seen from the output (see Fig. E-1 for example) that while there are ICMP requests from 10.1.1.11 to 10.1.1.22, there are no responds from the latter.
-And in addition to ICMP packets there are many ARP requests about resolution of MAC address for IP 10.1.1.11.
+It is seen from the output (see Fig. E-1 for example) that there are no ICMP requests from 10.1.1.11 to 10.1.1.22, therefore no responds from the latter.
+However, there are many ARP requests about resolution of MAC address for IP 10.1.1.11.
 Hence, it can be concluded that possibly the current vRouter Forwarder configuration doesn't transmit ARP packets from **cont1** to **cont2** or in the reverse direction.
 The